Writing Sex That Means Something

 Desire as Revelation

-There’s a quiet ache that lives inside all of us—some call it longing, some call it shame.
+There’s a quiet ache that lives in all of us—some call it longing, some call it shame.
 I write toward that ache.
-When I write sex, I’m not interested in choreography.
+When I’m writing sex that means something, I’m not chasing choreography.
 Not really.
 Where the hand goes, who’s on top, which hole is filled—those things matter, yes.
 But only as echoes of something deeper.
-I care more about what it feels like.
-What it unearths.
-What it changes in the person being touched.
-Sex, for me, is a mirror.
-It reflects every hesitation, every hunger, every lie we’ve told ourselves about what we should want.

 Which is why I don’t write “hot scenes.”